-Supporting Students with Mental Health Concerns
+Supporting Students with Mental Health Concerns 1 credit, 15 hours lecture

 This course further examines the characteristics, signs and symptoms of the most common mental health concerns facing students.
 There will be an emphasis on exploring the stigma of mental illness and examining appropriate strategies to support students.